 Ways to be referred to the WAGEES Women’s Pilot Program:

-- If you are in community corrections (residential or non-residential status), you can talk with a Case Manager at the program or the DOC liaison;
+- If you are in community corrections (residential or non-residential status), you can talk with a case manager at the program or the parole liaison;

 - If you have been released from correctional facility and are not on supervision, you are eligible for the Women's Pilot Program for up to one year.
 Please call The Empowerment Program at 303-320-1989 or contact our Stout Street Health Center at 303-293-2220.